oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-configuration-compliance-management/em-configuration-compliance-management.md

   ![](images/Compare_And_Drift_Demo_Image_23-1.png " ")

- For detailed analysis of configuration drift.
+ For a detailed analysis of configuration drift.
 You can see the differences in the Initialization Parameters between the two targets.

   ![](images/Compare_AND_Drift_Demo_Image_24.png " ")

-  Under the target compared column, you will see few icons.
+  Under the target compared column, you will see a few icons.
 The icons that appear in the view are mostly intuitive:

-    - Equal sign means parameter properties are same across the reference and target compared
+    - Equal sign means parameter properties are the same across the reference and target compared
     - Not equal sign indicates parameter properties are different across the reference and target compared
-    - A red box with 1 (left only) means that the comparison did not find a matching item to compare, this means 2nd target doesn’t have property configured to compare
+    - A red box with 1 (left only) means that the comparison did not find a matching item to compare, this means 2nd target doesn’t have a property configured to compare
     - A red box 2 (right only) means that the comparison did not find a matching item to compare to the second configuration